 We request co-authorship if we develop and conduct the literature search, and provide the methodology statement.

-The Systematic Review Memorandum of Understanding (file below) must be completed prior to our librarians undertaking support activities.
+The Systematic Review Memorandum of Understanding (file below) should be completed prior to our undertaking substantive support activities.